Mahdi-Tarafder/Mahdi-Tarafder/README.md

 ---

 # About Me
 Hi, I'm **Mahdi**!
 I’m a **Technical Support Specialist** with a passion for **IT, networking, and delivering exceptional customer experiences**.
 I thrive on solving challenges, learning new technologies, and empowering businesses with efficient IT solutions.
-Currently, I’m diving deeper into **cloud technologies, Python, Cisco, Windows Server, Linux**, and more.
+Currently, I’m diving deeper into **Cloud Technologies, Python, Cisco, Windows Server, Linux**, and more.

 - 🌱 **Currently Learning:**
   - **Certifications:** CompTIA A+, ITIL Foundation